linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 08 - Firms in the Global Economy.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/f1fd977d-0ee5-48f0-b5f0-9e2e3dc44c2d/8b6a9fe0eebaeda041d3ea8e6c48e74cda2ef8429ec69153dc829243e3899de8.jpg)

-price depends on two things.
+Price depends on two things.
 First, it depends on how much output the firm is already selling: A firm not selling very many units will not lose much by cutting the price it receives on those units.
 Second, the gap between price and marginal revenue depends on the slope of the demand curve, which tells us how much the monopolist has to cut his price to sell one more unit of output.
 If the curve is very flat, then the monopolist can sell an additional unit with only a small price cut.
 As a result, he will not have to lower the price by very much on the units he would otherwise have sold, so marginal revenue will be close to the price per unit.
 On the other hand, if the demand curve is very steep, selling an additional unit will require a large price cut, implying that marginal revenue will be much less than the price.

 We can be more specific about the relationship between price and marginal revenue if we assume that the demand curve the firm faces is a straight line.
 When this is the case, the dependence of the monopolist's total sales on the price it charges can be represented by an equation of the form

 $$
-Q = A - B \times P, \tag {8-1}
+Q = A - B \times P, \tag{8-1}
 $$

 where  $Q$  is the number of units the firm sells,  $P$  is the price it charges per unit, and  $A$  and  $B$  are constants.
 We show in the appendix to this chapter that in this case, marginal revenue is

 $$
-\text{Ma rg in al} = M R = P - Q / B, \tag {8-2}
+\text{Marginal} = M R = P - Q / B, \tag{8-2}
 $$

 implying that